f3rnandomoreno/solana_cripto_trade_agent/docs/devlog.md

 - Implemented `TradingBot` class orchestrating feed, strategy and portfolio.
 - Simplified `main.py` to run the bot for a short demo.
 - Documented new modules and trading loop in README.

+## Step 6
+- Implemented `AggregatedPriceFeed` combining Jupiter and Pyth sources.
+- Updated `TradingBot` to use the aggregated feed by default and request swap quotes from Jupiter when executing trades.
+- Added new module description and trading loop note in README.